zencart/documentation/content/user/localization/vat.md

 Now any goods that you wish to charge VAT on must have their tax class set to Taxable goods.
 You can do this on the product edit screen.

 Finally, just to be safe.
-In Admin->Configuration->My Store make sure that the basis of product tax = shipping
+In Admin > Configuration > My Store make sure that the basis of product tax = shipping